“Oh darling! You can’t fix yourself by breaking someone else!”

 - Never have or take any pictures of yourself busy undressing, semi-nude or nude – period.

 - Note: Digital content is dangerous content.
 Your pics could have been stored in an I Cloud moments after you took them.
-And although you have deleted them immediately, they are still in your I Cloud – which can be hacked.
-(Remember Jennifer Lawrence from the Hunger games?)
+And although you deleted them immediately, they are still in your I Cloud, which can be hacked.
+(Remember Jennifer Lawrence from The Hunger Games?)
 Also, your phone can be stolen, and your nude can be screenshot and forwarded to the rest of the world.
-This is a business for some sic individuals – they steal phones to use the content for extortion.
-It is not just adults who do this – there are even school kids who do this for pocket money.
+This business is for some sic individuals – they steal phones to use the content for extortion.
+It is not just adults who do this – even school kids do this for pocket money.

 - If you still are brave/dumb enough to take pictures (or videos) of yourself in the nude (or in various stages of undress), do NOT send them to anyone – period.